 This fabulous market is a food-lovers paradise.
 There is an opportunity to take a free tour that is offered on the second and fourth Saturdays of the month at 10:00 am.
-Other tours are available and we recommend the tour and treat that allows participants to choose an item from three different vendors in addition to the 30 minute walking tour.
-At $10 per person this is an affordable and fun experience.
+Other tours are available and we recommend the tour and treat that allows participants to choose an item from three different vendors in addition to the 30-minute walking tour.
+At $10 per person, this is an affordable and fun experience.
 No tour?
 No problem!
-Findley market is chalk full of tempting local delicacies for you to discover around every corner.
+Findley market is chock-full of tempting local delicacies for you to discover around every corner.

 Unique Date Ideas

 The Video Archive

 This is one of the few secret bars in Cincinnati.
 I wouldn’t give away what makes the Video Archive so special, just know that this is a must for those looking for a unique bar.
 Grab dinner at Gomez Salsa or take time to grab another fun cocktail at Myrtle’s Punch House.